 In the evening, I took another stroll around town, eating gelato, watching the local people interact and I enjoyed one of the small bars and had aperitivo.
 Although I didn’t like Villa d’Este that much, the town has a nice vibe to it when all the day trippers have gone back to Rome.

 I stayed in an ancient village tower that was right in the center of the old town.
-From my room, I really felt part of the local’s life and I had a great breakfast by the lovely lady who runs the place.
+From my room, I really felt part of the local’s life and I had a great breakfast from the lovely lady who runs the place.
 Check for prices and availability in Tivoli at the Antica Torre here.

 I explored Villa d’Este for roughly 1.5 hours.
 Maybe if you have better weather and need more Instagram pictures, you can allocate more time.
 I’d say, an hour to see some of the old town would also be a good idea.